Adult immunization schedule updated with new vaccines for 2024

 - COVID-19.
 The 2024 recommendations include one or more doses of the updated COVID-19 vaccine.
 The 2023–2024 formulation of the COVID-19 vaccine protects against the XBB.1.5 COVID-19 variant, which is a descendant of the Omicron variant.

 - Influenza.
 The 2024 recommendations include an annual flu shot for most adults.
 Multiple flu vaccines are available.
 Most healthy adults can choose between a nasal spray vaccine and an injected vaccine.
-The CDC recommends a high-dose flu vaccine for adults ages 65 years and older.
+The CDC recommends a high-dose or adjuvanted flu vaccine for adults ages 65 years and older.

 - Respiratory syncytial virus (RSV).RSV is a common respiratory virus that can cause serious illness in certain groups, including infants and older adults.
 A single dose of the RSV vaccine is recommended for adults ages 60 years and older who are at increased risk for severe RSV infection due to certain underlying health conditions.
 The vaccine is also recommended for pregnant people whose babies will be born during RSV season, typically September through January.